North Devon Coast: Inter-tidal sands

-Either side of the Taw Torridge estuary mouth and further north along north-western Devon coast (Woolacombe, Putsborough, Croyde, Saunton and Westward Ho! beaches this landscape type is characterised by enormous flat sandy beaches, extensive recreational use, a protected by pebble ridge, low rocks, cliffs and dune systems, unenclosed, unsettled and without roads, good access but few footpaths and with extensive views along the coast.
+Either side of the Taw Torridge estuary mouth and further north along the north-western Devon coast (Woolacombe, Putsborough, Croyde, Saunton and Westward Ho! beaches this landscape type is characterised by enormous flat sandy beaches, extensive recreational use, a protected by pebble ridge, low rocks, cliffs and dune systems, unenclosed, unsettled and without roads, good access but few footpaths and with extensive views along the coast.

 Coastal dunes

-Along north-western Devon coast, to east of extensive beaches and characterised by its extensive dune systems, this landscape type has been recognised as internationally important for its biodiversity.
+Along the north-western Devon coast, to the east of extensive beaches and characterised by its extensive dune systems, this landscape type has been recognised as internationally important for its biodiversity.
 Other characteristics include extensive recreational use, some rush-dominated pasture, almost entirely unsettled and without roads and is open but not exposed except along western edge.

 Cliffs

-To the north and west coasts of North Devon, excluding Taw-Torridge estuary, this landscape type demonstrates near-vertical, steeply sloping cliffs which remain unsettled and inaccessible.
-Scattered with narrow shingle beaches, small stony coves or rocky foreshore at foot of cliffs, these areas are only accessible along cliff top via South West Coast Path where there are also extensive views along coastline.
+To the north and west coasts of North Devon, excluding the Taw-Torridge estuary, this landscape type demonstrates near-vertical, steeply sloping cliffs which remain largely inaccessible.
+Scattered with narrow shingle beaches, small stony coves or rocky foreshore at foot of cliffs, these areas are only accessible along the cliff top via the South West Coast Path where there are also extensive views along the coastline.

 Wildlife

-The landscapes of the North Devon AONB encompass a fantastic habitat resource for wildlife.
+The landscapes of the North Devon AONB encompass a good habitat resource for wildlife.
 These include the culm grasslands around Hartland, the coastal woodlands near Clovelly, the heathlands around Hartland and Morte Point and the extensive sand dune systems at Braunton and Northam Burrows.
 From the floral orchids of the sand dunes, the bluebells of the coastal combes, to the birds and insects of the coastal heaths these varied habitats support a rich variety wildlife.
 The AONB also contains a wealth of historic and archaeological sites with buildings and old field patterns that reflect the progress of man from pre-historic times to the present day.

 Community and economy

 Approximately 12,000 people live within the AONB, the largest settlements being Combe Martin and Hartland.
 Other well known villages include the picturesque villages of Clovelly, Berrynarbor, and Croyde.
-The larger settlements of Ilfracombe, Bideford and Braunton lie on the very edge of the designated area and provide excellent 'gateway' towns into the AONB.
+The larger settlements of Ilfracombe, Bideford and Braunton lie on the very edge of the designated area and provide 'gateway' towns into the AONB.
 The economy of the AONB is dominated by agriculture and tourism which has had a major influence on the landscape of the area.